arsalsid/NextGeni_E2E_Automation_Framework/README.md

 # Description:
 This project contains automated tests for UI and API for Next Gen Innovation using Java with Selenium , RestAssured and TestNG framework.
 The tests are designed to run on UI browser chrome, firefox and Edge along with Booking API for POST and GET request.
 The tests follow Page Object Model Design pattern with Extent reporting.
-Moreover, The version controlling we used for code deployment is GitHub.
+Moreover, The version controlling is used for code deployment is GitHub.

 # Tech and Tools: